mclark/shopping-cart/README.md

 and become invalid.
 These could then be stored in a timed cache server side.
 This approximates how oauth tokens work for RESTful APIs, which is very out of scope for this document.

+#### It all depends

+Security in REST is a difficult subject and there is no true "silver bullet".
+This is a topic that really needs to be debated and the "right" solution always changes depending on the needs of the application being developed.
+Another form of authentication I haven't even touched on is token based which is possibly the most common of all, in my own experience.

 ### Error Response Codes

 This is a list of response codes expected to be handled by the application code itself.
 All HTTP